-Pony rider Samuel Gradowski, young rider Amy Sage, medium tour rider Melissa Galloway and Grand Prix rider Vanessa Way won the titles in their respective divisions the 2019 New Zealand Dressage Championship held at Manfeild Park in Feilding, New Zealand on 14 - 17 February 2019.
+Pony rider Samuel Gradowski, young rider Amy Sage, medium tour rider Melissa Galloway were the grand winners while Grand Prix rider Vanessa Way won the national title in their respective divisions the 2019 New Zealand Dressage Championship held at Manfeild Park in Feilding, New Zealand on 14 - 17 February 2019.

 The New Zealand Nationals kicked off on Valentine's Day 14 February 2019 and ran through the weekend, with the majority of the Freestyle finals held on Saturday.